10 Signs of Chemical Submission and How to Protect Your Safety at Night

 Reference Center on Substance-Facilitated Assaults: specialized telephone advice at 01 40 05 42 70, Monday to Friday.

-Useful official resources: Stop the violence, Ameli, CRAFS.
+Useful official resources: Let's stop violence, Ameli, CRAFS.

 Evening prevention: the right reflexes